Eric McAlister

-Eric McAlister is an American college football wide receiver for the TCU Horned Frogs.
-He previously played for the Boise State Broncos.
+Eric McAlister (born November 22, 2002) is an American football wide receiver.
+He played college football for the Boise State Broncos and for the TCU Horned Frogs.

 Early life

 McAlister attended Azle High School in Azle, Texas, where he caught for 2,947 yards and 43 touchdowns in his final two seasons.
 He was rated as a three-star recruit and committed to play college football for the Boise State Broncos over offers from schools such as Nebraska, San Diego State, Utah, Virginia Tech, Wisconsin, and Wyoming.

 College career

 Boise State

 In week 10 of the 2022 season, McAlister hauled in two receptions for 33 yards and his first career touchdown versus BYU.
 He finished the 2022 season with 11 receptions for 259 yards and four touchdowns.
 In week 10 of the 2023 season, McAlister notched eight receptions for 85 yards in a 37–30 loss to Fresno State.
 He finished the 2023 season with 47 receptions for 873 yards and five touchdowns for the Broncos.
 Late in the 2023 season with three games remaining, he stepped away from the team and entered his name into the NCAA transfer portal.